Does California Have Gender Identity Discrimination Laws?

-While these laws generally allow for the enforcement of unisex uniform policies and grooming standards, employers may not apply different standards for men and women.
-For example, a policy prohibiting the wearing of eye makeup should be lawful if it is enforced in a nondiscriminatory manner, but if an employer does not generally prohibit the wearing of eye makeup, it cannot prohibit a male employee from doing so.
-Similarly, while an employer should also be able to prohibit, in a nondiscriminatory manner, provocative, outlandish or flamboyant dress in the workplace, it is clear that regardless of the employer’s or its customers’ personal tastes or preferences, cross-dressing itself may not be prohibited.
+California employment laws generally do allow for the enforcement of unisex uniform policies and grooming standards.
+However, employers may not apply different standards for men and women.
+For example, a policy prohibiting eye makeup should be lawful if the company enforces it in a nondiscriminatory manner.
+So, if an employer does not generally prohibit eye makeup, it cannot prohibit a male employee from wearing it.
+Similarly, an employer can prohibit, in a nondiscriminatory manner, provocative, outlandish or flamboyant dress in the workplace.
+However, it is clear that regardless of employers’ or customers’ personal tastes or preferences, employers cannot prohibit dressing against traditional gender norms itself.

-Similarly, both Title VII and most state anti-discrimination laws recognize a limited bona fide occupational qualification defense, permitting employers to consider a person’s gender when filling certain jobs that directly raise privacy concerns for customers or other third parties, such as restroom and locker-room attendants.
-However, it is unclear whether a similar BFOQ defense will be recognized with respect to transgender applicants or employees in the states that have extended equal-rights protections to them.
+While California laws are generally comprehensive in prohibiting all workplace and housing discrimination, there are some exceptions.
+For example, some religious organizations may not be held to these laws in certain circumstances.
+Additionally, both Title VII and most state anti-discrimination laws recognize a limited bona fide occupational qualification (BFOQ) defense.
+This permits employers to consider a person’s gender when filling certain jobs that directly raise privacy concerns for customers or other third parties.
+This may include restroom and locker-room attendants.

 However, it is still unclear whether courts will recognize a similar BFOQ defense with respect to transgender applicants.
 We also do not know if the BFOQ defense will work in states that extended equal-rights protections to transgender applicants.